Toloka/docs/en/template-builder/best-practices/hotkeys.md

 If you set up a shortcut without a condition, the shortcut will still work, but won't be visualized.
 This might cause errors.

 Here is an example of an error.
-In this example, if the annotator responds **Yes**, they see another question.
+In this example, if annotators respond **Yes**, they see another question.
 But they can use a keyboard shortcut to respond to it, even if it's not shown in the interface.

 [View example with error in the sandbox](https://clck.ru/TR8kq).